EF Core Bulk Delete with Entity Framework Extensions

 Bulk Delete with options

-parameter let you use a lambda expression to customize the way entities are deleted.
+The options parameter lets you use a lambda expression to customize the way entities are deleted.

 Why BulkDelete is faster than SaveChanges?